Solar Rover Setup

 - Series connection: Increases the voltage.

-- For the rover, this was unnecessary since the battery operates at 12V and each solar panel also has a 12V rating.
+- For the rover, this was unnecessary since the battery operates at 12V and each solar panel operates at a voltage raving above 12v.

 - Parallel connection: Increases the current.